 Principle 8: The company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationships between remuneration, performance and value creation.

 As highlighted above, the NRC reviews and recommends to the Board a general framework of remuneration for the Board and the key management personnel.
-In current practice, the NRC reviews and recommends to the Board the specific remuneration packages for each Director and key management personnel to ensure that the remuneration payable is in line with the objectives of the Manager's remuneration guidelines.
+In current practice, the NRC reviews and recommends to the Board the specific remuneration packages for each director and key management personnel to ensure that the remuneration payable is in line with the objectives of the Manager's remuneration guidelines.
+For the avoidance of doubt, the NRC members do not participate in any decisions concerning their own remuneration.

 The directors' fees and remuneration of staff of the Manager are paid in its own capacity using its own funds and fees received from PLife REIT and not from the funds of PLife REIT.

-The Manager advocates a performance based remuneration system for the CEO/executive director and key management personnel.
+The Manager advocates a performance based remuneration system for the CEO/executive director and key management personnel (collectively, the "KMP").
 The NRC, which has an independent majority, helps to ensure that there is an effective and formal process to establish the remuneration system.
-The remuneration of the CEO/executive director and the key management personnel is reviewed by the NRC on an annual basis based on the financial and non-financial key performance indicators ("KPIs") linked to the performance of PLife REIT for the financial year under review, and individual performance of each of the CEO/ executive director and key management personnel in contribution to the long-term strategic goals of PLife REIT and the Manager.
-The financial KPI entails distributable income of PLife REIT and the non-financial KPIs entail analyst coverage, tenant satisfaction, retention of key staffs and regulatory compliance ("Performance Criteria").
+The remuneration of the KMP is reviewed by the NRC on an annual basis based on the financial and non-financial key performance indicators ("KPIs") linked to the performance of PLife REIT for the financial year under review, and individual performance of each of the KMP in contribution to the long-term strategic goals of PLife REIT and the Manager.
+The financial KPI entails distributable income of PLife REIT and the non-financial KPIs entail analyst coverage, tenant satisfaction, retention of key staff and regulatory compliance ("Performance Criteria").

 The Performance Criteria and its target were approved by the Board prior to each financial year.
 Under the long-term incentive plan ("LTI Plan"), the eligible employee will be awarded with the PLife REIT's units owned by the Manager based on the achievement of the Performance Criteria for the financial year under review.

-The non-executive Directors receive their Directors' fees in accordance with their various levels of contributions, taking into account factors such as their responsibilities, effort and time spent for serving on the Board and the Board Committees, and their value creation capability, being the Directors' ability to provide valuable experiences and expertise in various aspects of PLife REIT's operations and providing stewardship to PLife REIT and the management of the Manager.
-The fees received by non-executive directors are at fixed rates and determined by the shareholder of the Manager on an annual basis.
+The non-executive directors receive their directors' fees in accordance with their various levels of contributions, taking into account factors such as their responsibilities, effort and time spent for serving on the Board and the Board Committees, and their value creation capability, being the directors' ability to provide valuable experiences and expertise in various aspects of PLife REIT's operations and providing stewardship to PLife REIT and the management of the Manager.
+The fees received by non-executive directors are at fixed rate and determined by the shareholder of the Manager on an annual basis.
 In addition to their basic fee, the non-executive directors who hold the position of chairman in the Board and any Board committee will be paid an additional fee.
 For the avoidance of doubt, the CEO/executive director does not receive any director's fee.
 None of the directors was involved in any decisions concerning their own remuneration.
-In discharging their duties, the NRC may seek advice from external consultants, whenever necessary.
+The NRC also ensures that nonexecutive directors are not over-compensated to the extent that their independence may be compromised.
+In discharging their duties, the NRC may seek advice from external consultants, whenever it deems necessary.

-The director's remuneration of the following non-executive directors for the FY2021 is as follows:
+The director's remuneration of the following non-executive directors for the FY2022 is as follows:

-The Manager does not consider it prejudicial to unitholders' interests if the remuneration of the CEO/executive director and key management personnel is not specifically disclosed.
+The Manager does not consider it prejudicial to Unitholders' interests if the remuneration of the KMP is not specifically disclosed.
 Instead, the Manager believes that such disclosure would be disadvantageous given the highly competitive conditions in the REIT industry where poaching of executives is commonplace.
-As the retention of the CEO/executive director and key management personnel is crucial for continuity and a stable management platform for the interest of PLife REIT, the Manager does not wish to disclose such specific remuneration information.
+As the retention of the KMP is crucial for continuity and a stable management platform for the interest of PLife REIT, the Manager does not wish to disclose such specific remuneration information.

-No director or key management personnel of the Manager is paid in the form of shares or interests in the Manager's controlling shareholder or its related entities.
+No director or KMP of the Manager is paid in the form of shares or interests in the Manager's controlling shareholder or its related entities.

 The NRC considers all aspects of remuneration, including termination terms, to ensure they are fair.
-For FY2021, there were no termination, retirement and post-employment benefits granted to directors, the CEO/executive director and the key management personnel other than the payment in lieu of notice in the event of termination in the employment contracts of the CEO/executive director and the key management personnel.
+For FY2022, there were no termination, retirement and post-employment benefits granted to directors and the KMP other than the payment in lieu of notice in the event of termination in the employment contracts of the KMP.

 Principle 9: The Board is responsible for the governance of risk and ensures that Management maintains a sound system of risk management and internal controls, to safeguard the interests of the company and its shareholders.